Having access to the airwaves is a privilege and requires that everyone lend a hand to keep the station running!

 - Each show has a short on-air announcement, informing listeners about their program and the day/airtime.
 You only have to update this promo occasionally. (i.e If a host joins/leaves the show, program moves timeslot, changing show format)

-- If you are uncertain if your existing promo is up to date, email Program@kboo.org to receive a copy of the promo we have on file.
+- If you are uncertain if your existing promo is up to date, email Azia at email@example.com to receive a copy of the promo we have on file.

-- Email the Program Director If you need assistance writing a script for your promo or to submit a new promo.
+- Email Azia at firstname.lastname@example.org if you need assistance writing a script for your promo or to submit a new promo.

 If these responsibilities are too much for you at this time, consider reducing your shows frequency or becoming a sub.